dynamsoft-docs/document-normalizer-docs/introduction/index.md

 ### Identity Documents

 In many scenarios, identity documents such as id card/passport need to be quickly located and identified.
 However, the captured images of id card/passport might not be uniformed.
-You may encounter images taken with different angles, lightings, clearness…etc. With DDN, you can detect the the boundaries of identity document images and normalize the ROI with ease.
+You may encounter images taken with different angles, lightings, clearness…etc. With DDN, you can detect the boundaries of identity document images and normalize the ROI with ease.
 Therefore, the information extraction of ID document images will become easier.

 ### Retail